-You must register for VAT with HM Revenue and Customs (HMRC) if your business turnover is more than £79,000.
-You can register voluntarily if it’s below this, unless everything you sell is exempt.
+You must register for VAT with HM Revenue and Customs (HMRC) if your business’ VAT taxable turnover is more than £85,000.

 When you register, you’ll be sent a VAT registration certificate.
 This confirms: